 - Unlimited, ad-free music streaming and offline access to playlists

-- Unlimited photo storage in the Amazon Cloud Drive
+- Unlimited photo storage with Amazon Photos

 - Early access to flash sales

-- Free monthly book download
+- Free monthly book download with Prime Reading

 - Ability to purchase subscriptions to premium cable networks like STARZ and Showtime

 - Prime Now deliveries (free two-hour delivery or scheduled delivery on select items)

 - Free grocery delivery through Amazon Fresh (over a certain order threshold)